bencoveney/bencoveney.github.io/posts/rudiment-wiki.md

 }
 ```

-One of the recently added features of LilyPond was that it can render the output straight to SVG, which was perfect for embedding directly into my HTML page.
+One of the features recently added to LilyPond was the ability to render the output straight to SVG, which are perfect for embedding directly into an HTML page.
 The SVG output is a little verbose, so I do some post-processing to group repeated structures, but at the end I had some high quality and compact music notation assets:

 ![The LilyPond SVG embedded in the page](./rudiment-wiki-notation.png "The LilyPond SVG embedded in the page")